unparalleled-js/docs-1/connectors/wrike/search-timelogs-action.md

 # Wrike - Search timelogs action

 This action retrieves a list of timelog records that matches your search criteria.
-Only records in your Wrike instance that matches all the criteria will be returned.
+Only records in your Wrike instance that match all the criteria will be returned.

 ![Search timelogs action](/assets/images/connectors/Wrike/search-timelogs-action.png)
 *Search timelogs action*